113ll3/Ibmclouddocscli/idt/commands.md

 ## build
 {: #build}

+If you are using Windows &trade;, you must be running Windows 10 Pro or later.

 You can build your application by using the `build` command.
 The `test`, `debug`, and `run` commands expect to find a compiled application so you must run a `build` operation beforehand.